catdude2000/102-Learning-journal/401/401-7BearerAuthorization.md

 ## [Intro to JWT](https://jwt.io/introduction/)

 What is a JSON Web Token (JWT)?
-A token format tha's used in authentication online.
+A token format that's used in authentication online.

 When should we use JSON Web Tokens?
 Easy to use and works on many things.